Are you a writer? Are you passionate about finding the truth?

 - Developing your emotional and mental resiliency

 - Exploring how to implement investigative journalism in small newsrooms

 - Developing your writing ability to translate your scoop into a story that appeals to your audience

 For more information contact [email protected]

-This 3-week course is for experienced broadcast, print and/or online journalists and reporters who are keen to expand their knowledge of practical investigative journalism methods and techniques, enabling them to uncover and tell original stories that can have huge impact.
-To study investigative Journalism, you need to have a challenging mind that says ‘No’ to fake news and yes to the truth.
+This course is for experienced broadcast, print and/or online journalists and reporters who are keen to expand their knowledge of practical public interest journalism methods and techniques, enabling them to uncover and tell original stories that can have huge impact.
+To study Public Interest Journalism, you need to have a challenging mind that says ‘No’ to fake news and yes to the truth.